-The Counseling and Accessibility Services Office (CAS) provides a variety of academic support services, auxiliary aids, and accommodations for students with disabilities.
+The Counseling & Accessibility Services Office (CAS) provides a variety of academic support services, auxiliary aids, and accommodations for students with disabilities.
 Auxiliary aids include readers, note takers, scribes and interpreters.
 In addition, CAS provides an adaptive computer lab, with adaptive software and hardware.
-In order to receive services, students must voluntarily self‐ identify with CAS, provide written verification of disability from a qualified medical doctor licensed to make a disability diagnosis and meet with an CAS Advisor to discuss appropriate and reasonable accommodations.
+In order to receive services, students must voluntarily self‐ identify with CAS, provide written verification of disability from a qualified medical doctor licensed to make a disability diagnosis and meet with a CAS Advisor to discuss appropriate and reasonable accommodations.
 Please note that Daytona State College does not test for, or diagnosis, any type of disabilities (including learning disabilities).
 CAS services may include the following accommodations:

 Please note that the CAS Office does not provide personal services, such as transportation to and from campus, personal items, personal devices, and/or personal care attendants.
 The CAS Office is authorized to provide academic support and not social work services.
 The CAS Office staff may provide information about other available resources within the community.

 Guidelines for emergency evacuation exist with the Daytona State College Campus Safety office.
 Faculty are encouraged to assist students with disabilities during emergency situations.
 However, it is advisable for those students with disabilities to be aware of the college’s emergency procedures and to be aware of emergency evacuation routes.
 To review the procedures, visit the Campus Safety Emergency Response website.

 The CAS computer lab offers students an opportunity to use adaptive equipment or computer technology to complete exams or assignments.
 Additionally, some equipment is also located in the Academic Support Center, Library, and other computer labs throughout the college at all campus locations.
 The following equipment is available: